-Unit summary The purpose The purpose of this unit is to assess the learner's knowledge, understanding and skills required to lead, implement and promote effective partnership working.
-Assessment This unit is inte This unit is internally assessed using an externally set and internally marked assessment of learning.
-Mandatory Mandatory Achieved/not Level 4 6 credits 45 GLH (includes 15 yet achieved work/placement hours)
+Unit summary The purpose of this unit is to assess the learner's knowledge, understanding and skills required to lead, implement and promote effective partnership working.
+Assessment This unit is internally assessed using an externally set and internally marked assessment of learning.
+MandatoryAchieved/notLevel 46 credits30 GLH15 Work/ yet achieved placement GLH

-Learning outcomes (LOs) The learner will: Assessment criteria (AC) The learner can: Understand partnership 1.1 Summarise features of effective partnership working working 1.2 Evaluate partnership working in relation to working with: 1.3 Analyse how partnership working delivers better outcomes for children 1.4 Explain how to overcome barriers to partnership working Be able to establish, lead and maintain 2.1 Explain own role and responsibilities to establish partnership working with colleagues working relationships with colleagues 2.2 Develop and agree common objectives collaboratively for improved outcomes 2.3 Evaluate own working relationship with colleagues 2.4 Deal constructively with any conflict or complaint that may arise with colleagues 3.
+Learning outcomes (LOs) The learner will: Assessment criteria (AC) The learner can: 1.
+Understand partnership 1.1 Summarise features of effective partnership working working 1.2 Evaluate partnership working in relation to working with: colleagues professionals others 1.3 Analyse how partnership working delivers better outcomes for children 1.4 Explain how to overcome barriers to partnership working 2.
+Be able to establish, lead and maintain 2.1 Explain own role and responsibilities to establish partnership working with colleagues working relationships with colleagues 2.2 Develop and agree common objectives collaboratively for improved outcomes 2.3 Evaluate own working relationship with colleagues 2.4 Deal constructively with any conflict or complaint that may arise with colleagues 3.
 Be able to establish and maintain working 3.1 Explain own role and responsibilities in working with other professionals relationships with other professionals 3.2 Lead by example when following procedures for effective, co- operative working relationships with other professionals and communicate effectively with key persons, colleagues, other professionals and agencies to meet the needs of babies and children and enable them to progress 3.3 Evaluate procedures collaboratively for working with other professionals 4.
 Be able to work in 4.1 Analyse the importance of working in partnership with others partnership with others 4.2 Explain procedures for effective working relationships with others 4.3 Agree common objectives when working with others 4.4 Evaluate procedures for working with others

+Range

 1. Understand partnership working

 1.2 Professionals may include:

-- workers from other agencies or organisations there are other agencies and professionals that work with and support early years settings and children, both statutory and non-statutory, including local authorities and other relevant agencies and bodies and these all have different roles and responsibilities - advocates - independent visitors
+workers from other agencies or organisations - there are other agencies and professionals that work with and support early years settings and children, both statutory and non-statutory, including local authorities and other relevant agencies and bodies and these all have different roles and responsibilities advocates independent visitors

 1.2 Others may include:

-- individuals
+individuals

-- children and young people
+children and young people

-- families
+• families

-- carers
+carers

-- friends of the individual
+friends of the individual

-- advocates
+advocates